Alan Brooke, 1st Viscount Alanbrooke: First World War

 During the war, he was assigned to an ammunition column of the Royal Horse Artillery on the Western Front, where he gained a reputation as an outstanding planner of operations.
 He later was transferred to the 18th Division.
 At the Battle of the Somme in 1916, he introduced the French "creeping barrage" system, thereby helping the protection of the advancing infantry from enemy machine gun fire.
 Brooke was with the Canadian Corps from early 1917 and planned the barrages for the Battle of Vimy Ridge.
 In 1918 he was appointed GSO1 as the senior artillery staff officer in the First Army.
-Brooke ended the conflict as a lieutenant-colonel with the Distinguished Service Order and Bar and was mentioned in despatches six times.
+Brooke ended the conflict as a lieutenant-colonel and a Companion of the Distinguished Service Order and Bar and was mentioned in despatches six times.